Disclaimer: I do not own any Sega Characters.

 "Plus, I want to do something later tonight."

 "Yeah, what is it?"

 "Nothing," Sonic answered, a little too quickly for his liking, but maybe Tails didn't notice.
 No such luck as the fox smiled slyly.

 "Wouldn't happen to be something . . .
 I mean 'nothing' involving Amy would it?"

 "I'm just joking around with you.
-I'm not going to tell anyone if that is what you want Sonic, plus maybe I could help you out," he said sincerely.
+I won't tell anyone if that's what you want, Sonic.
+Besides, maybe I could help you out," he said sincerely.